danielhrisca/asammdf/documentation/mdf.rst

 * it is advised to avoid getting individual channels when using this ioption.

-Instead you can get performance close to load_measured_data=True if you use the *filter* method with the list of target channels.
+Instead you can get performance close to load_measured_data=True if you use the *select* method with the list of target channels.

 .. note::